dy/subscript/plan.md

 * [x] remove first char check into lookup table
 * [x] ~~Try moving [(. into token?~~ nope, splitting to lookup table is better
 * [ ] Unknown operator test case, like <<< or >==
-* [x] FIXME: is that possible to merge tokens with operators lookup table?
+* [ ] is that possible to merge tokens with operators lookup table?
-  . it seems we uniquely identify tokens by first character as well (with fallback to non-spacy UTF for ids) . but since next loop is infinite consume-map until end reached, we could just safely check newNode to be not nil . that would allow to avoid confusion of `not` operator detected as token . also that would shrink parse.token to a bunch of lookups .
-TODO: also space can be done via lookup as well
+  + it seems we uniquely identify tokens by first character as well (with fallback to non-spacy UTF for ids)
+  + that's faster
+  + that supposedly allows merging tokens/ops loop
+  + that would allow to avoid confusion of `not` operator detected as token
+  + also that would shrink parse.token to a bunch of lookups
+  + also space can be done via lookup as well
-  - nope: tokens lookup introduce separate rules dict, which is almost identical to tokens that we expose now, it is even technically parsed differently
+  - tokens lookup introduce separate rules dict, which is almost identical to tokens that we expose now, it is even technically parsed differently
-  - cognitive load it adds is sort of impersonal brahman - hard intellectual grasp, opposed to easy token meaning
+  - cognitive load it adds is sort of impersonal - hard intellectual grasp, opposed to easy token meaning
   - not operator can be worked around by checking lookup table in tokens parsing as well
+  + interpolated strings eval can act as operator a``, `` - not token.
 * [x] ~~pass end character as expr argument~~ nope - it requires idx++, which is behind expr purpose
 * [x] make group an operator, not token
 * [x] token must wrap found result in an object, otherwise ignore falsish stuff - that will align method with operators, no nil